 Description of requirements

 All materials will be provided.
 Some oil-based inks and solvents may be used in this workshop.
 Low-toxic alternatives will be provided.
 What you will achieve by the end Upon completion of this course you will have produced at least 3 collagraph plates with a range of gestural, textural and tonal mark making and techniques.
 You will have printed these plates in monotone and colour, and learnt how to register multiple plates on one image.
 You will have enough practice in all of the techniques to be able to continue to experiment further on your own in Open Access.
-Some of the techniques are similar to etching and you may wish to further your studies on our Introduction to Etching course.
+Some of the techniques are similar to etching and you may wish to further your studies on our Etching: Beginner course.

-|16th September, 2015||7pm||10pm|
+|16th September, 2020||10am||4:30pm|

-|23rd September, 2015||7pm||10pm|
+|23rd September, 2020||10am||4:30pm|

-|30th September, 2015||7pm||10pm|
+|30th September, 2020||10am||4:30pm|